andrewkkan/Goldfish/README.md

 ## Reminders:

 * Check and make sure "USER www" is in the Dockerfile.
 USER may have changed during development but it needs to be "www" for the deployed container to remain secure.
+* To adjust max video upload size and other video upload parameters on the app, see here: ./app/Http/Controllers/PostController.php
+* To adjust max upload size on the nginx server, see here: ./nginx/conf.d/app.conf

 ## Changes needed from the tutorial (already done in this repo)
 ### Dockerfile: